Search

 How is hepatitis A transmitted?

-People can get hepatitis A by drinking contaminated water or eating raw and undercooked shellfish harvested from contaminated water.
-Fruits and vegetables or other foods can become contaminated during handling.
+People can get hepatitis A by drinking contaminated water or ice, or eating raw and undercooked shellfish harvested from contaminated water.
+Raw or frozen fruits and vegetables or other foods can become contaminated during handling.

 Should hepatitis A be an occupational concern?